Understanding Laminate Floor Performance

 TILE STYLE

 Laminate floors offer the same high-end looks of hardwood, ceramic tile, and natural stone but at a fraction of the cost.
 High-definition 3D printing techniques capture all the texture, depth, and convincing colors and patterns found in nature.
-You’ll appreciate how much budget-friendly laminate floors contribute to the decorative appeal of a room.
-Even better, these strikingly realistic floors also deliver exceptional durability – the kind that can stand up to active households with kids and pets.
+You’ll appreciate how much budget-friendly laminate floors contribute to the decorative appeal of a room. these strikingly realistic floors deliver exceptional durability and are easy to clean, making them a practical choice for active households with kids and pets.

 Laminate floors can be installed just about anywhere in the home, including the basement and bathroom.
 They’re ideal for rooms that get a lot of foot traffic, such as the kitchen, family room, and foyer.